-The sampling described in Section 1.2 has indicated slight levels of radioisotope contamination on the pond surface.
+The sampling discussed in Section 1.2 has indicated slight levels of radioisotope contamination on the pond surface.
 This may be a result of wind blown accumulation from the WWP.
-Since this pond has only been in existence for 10 years and effluents have been routinely monitored since 1986, it is likely that risk driving levels of contaminants will not exist, assuming reasonable risk scenarios.
-However, since an extensive system of cold waste lines and drains exist and TRA is an industrial facility, contaminants may exist.
+Since an extensive system of cold waste lines and drains exist and TRA is an industrial facility, contaminants could exist from other sources.
+However, this pond has only been in existence for 10 years and effluents have been routinely monitored since 1986 to make sure that unacceptable contaminants are not entering the system.
+It is, therefore, likely that risk driving levels of contaminants will not exist, assuming reasonable risk scenarios.

-The DOE, Environmental Protection Agency (EPA) Region 10, and the Idaho Department of Health and Welfare concluded, based on process knowledge, that levels of contaminants posing an unacceptable risk do not exit in the CWP.^c Therefore, the CWP will not be sampled in this investigation.
+The DOE, Environmental Protection Agency (EPA) Region 10, and the Idaho Department of Health and Welfare concluded, based on process knowledge, that there is no reason to suspect that contamination which would require action has occurred.^b Therefore, the CWP will not be sampled in this investigation.
 Historical information concerning the CWP will be evaluated in the Track 2 Scoping Summary Report following the logic in the Track 2 guidance document.
 It is assumed that the evaluation will lead to a no further action determination for the site.